-Period Posting Content During Administrative Completeness Check Public portions of all applications (posted within 2 weeks of the start of the Administrative Completeness Check).
-End of Administrative Completeness Check Results of Administrative Completeness Check.
-GAC Early Warning Period GAC Early Warnings received.
-During Initial Evaluation Status updates for applications withdrawn or ineligible for further review.
-Contention sets resulting from String Similarity review.
-End of Initial Evaluation Application status updates with all Initial Evaluation results.
-GAC Advice on New gTLDs GAC Advice received.
-End of Extended Evaluation Application status updates with all Extended Evaluation results.
-Evaluation summary reports from the Initial and Extended Evaluation periods.
-During Objection Information on filed objections and status

-Period Posting Content Filing/Dispute Resolution updates available via Dispute Resolution Service Provider websites.
-Notice of all objections posted by ICANN after close of objection filing period.
+Period Posting Content End of Administrative Check Public portions of Aall applications that have passed the Administrative Completeness Check-are posted. (confidential portions redacted).
+During Initial Evaluation Application status is updated with results from the Background Check and DNS Stability review as completed.
+Status updates for applications withdrawn or ineligible for further review.
+Results from String Similarity review, including sString contention sets resulting from String Similarity review, will be posted.
+End of Initial Evaluation Application status is update s d with all Initial Evaluation results.
+End of Extended Evaluation Application status-is updatesd with all Extended Evaluation results.
+Evaluation-panelists' summary reports from the Initial and Extended Evaluation periods are posted.
+During Objection Filing/Dispute Resolution Updates toInformation on filed objections and status updates available via Dispute Resolution Service Provider websites.
+Notice of all objections posted by ICANN after close of Objection Filing period.
 During Contention Resolution (Community Priority Evaluation) Results of each Community Priority Evaluation posted as completed.

-During Contention Resolution (Auction) Results from each auction posted as completed.
-Transition to Delegation Registry Agreements posted when executed.
-Pre-delegation testing status updated.
+During Contention Resolution Results from each an auction will be posted (Auction) as completed.
+Transition to Delegation Registry Agreements will be posted when executed.
+Pre-delegation testing status will be provided.